-Top Tips to Effectively Manage Your Time and Resources in the Laboratory
+Top Tips on Effective Time and Resource Management in the Laboratory

 Be an Efficient PI